 The Duse Society is the organization of graduate students in the Department of Theatre Arts.
 It is named for Eleanora Duse (pronounced DOO-zuh), who, as legend has it, succumbed to influenza at what is now Pitt's William Pitt Student Union.
 Every graduate student in the department is a member of the society, which typically meets once a month.
-Attendance at Duse meetings and functions is entirely voluntary.

 Since 2009, the Musical Theatre Club has provided opportunities to Pitt's undergraduate students who have a passion for musical theatre.
 The organization’s mission is to foster and further the knowledge, appreciation and awareness of musical theatre.
 Club members can gain experience in all areas of musical theatre, from singing/dancing/acting, to playing in an orchestra, to technical production.
 Throughout the year, the club organizes a wide variety of activities (in and out of the weekly meeting setting) including: seeing local musical theatre productions, formal dances, game nights, viewings of film musicals, and workshops.
 Each year the club produces, in collaboration with Pitt's USITT students, two productions: a fall variety show, "Broadway in the 'Burgh", and a full-length spring musical.